If you have not visited the Zoo before, here are some important things you need to know about our footpaths.

-Even though we have spent many hours compacting these stones, the extreme dry weather we experienced just before we re-opened in April unfortunately broke all of the tarplanings up and the new paths we laid are very loose now.
+Even though we have spent many hours compacting these stones, the changes in weather can affect these tarplanings and they can become loose.
 This is also being impacted on by the amount of footfall they experience every day.

 What are we doing about it?

 We have now had tarmacking completed in three different areas of the zoo.
 The tarmac is very hard and smooth, making it very easy to push wheeled vehicles.